willmcdonald/parking-tickets/README.md

-Raw data for a a story on parking tickets at UBC](http://ubyssey.ca/features/ubc-parking-tickets/)
+Raw data for a [story on parking tickets at UBC](http://ubyssey.ca/features/ubc-parking-tickets/)